RakhithJK/redcanaryco-invoke-atomicredteam-wiki/Home.md

 * Executing atomic tests may leave your system in an undesirable state.
 You are responsible for understanding what a test does before executing.

+* Ensure you have permission to test before you begin.

-* It is recommended to set up a test machine for atomic test execution. that would be similar to the build in your environment.
-Be sure you have your collection/EDR solution in place, and that the endpoint is checking in and active
+* It is recommended to set up a test machine for atomic test execution that is similar to the build in your environment.
+Be sure you have your collection/EDR solution in place, and that the endpoint is checking in and active.

 Invoke-AtomicRedTeam installation and use instructions can be found on the index to the right (in the sidebar).